JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-library.md

    }
    ```

-7. Create a `local.properties` file with all the necessary credentials and make sure to add it to your `.gitignore`:
+7. Create a `local.properties` file within your library's root directory with all the necessary credentials and make sure to add it to your `.gitignore`:

    ```none
    # The GPG key pair ID (last 8 digits of its fingerprint)